LucasEzequielSilva/LucasEzequielSilva/README.md

 - ⚡ Fun fact: ...
 -->
 - 🌱 I’m currently learning Web and Mobile development technologies
-- 🥅 Objetivos para 2022: Conviértase en un desarrollador móvil y MERN de pila completa y comience a trabajar
 - 👀 I’m interesting in Web and Mobile projects
+- 🥅 Goals for 2022: Become a full-stack mobile and MERN developer and hit the ground running

 ##